Vaccinations of older people expected to be finished in 85 % of Japan areas by July

 Between May 31 and June 6, older people from all Tokyo areas will be eligible for vaccinations at the Tokyo venue, and those from across Osaka Prefecture at the Osaka venue.

-On June 7 and later, vaccinations at the Tokyo venue will be given also to residents of Saitama, Chiba and Kanagawa prefectures, and the Osaka venue will accept residents of Kyoto and Hyogo prefectures as well.
+Starting June 7, vaccinations at the Tokyo venue will be given also to residents of Saitama, Chiba and Kanagawa prefectures, and the Osaka venue will accept residents of Kyoto and Hyogo prefectures as well.

-The ministry will send a total of around 80 SDF medical officers and some 200 nurses from across the country to the two venues.
-In addition, around 200 nurses will be dispatched from the private sector per day.
+The ministry will send around 80 SDF medical officers and some 200 nurses from across the country to the two venues.
+In addition, around 200 nurses will be dispatched from the private sector each day.

 The ministry expects to vaccinate a total of up to 15,000 people per day at the two venues — up to 10,000 in Tokyo and up to 5,000 in Osaka.